 “There is excitement in the ADC field due to the many acquisitions of ADC companies and licensing deals that happened during 2020, in particular during the last quarter,” said Philipp Spycher, CEO and co-founder of Araris.

-In a maturing field, what room do startups have to make improvements?
-A lot, as it turns out.
-One issue with current ADC drugs is that it is difficult to find a dose that will be high enough to be effective but low enough to prevent side effects such as nausea.
+With the ADC space still growing, there are many limitations to the technology that startups can tackle.
+One is that it is difficult to find a dose that will be high enough to be effective but low enough to prevent side effects.
 In technical circles, this is known as having a narrow therapeutic window.
 It was potentially the reason why the Danish company Genmab abandoned one of its ADC candidates in November.

 “If you look at the ADCs that have been approved thus far, to be honest, most of them have only a very limited improvement in the therapeutic window compared to the classical chemotherapeutics,” said Marco Timmers, CEO of Byondis.